gsi-upm/llms4mortality/README.md

 Run `/tools/summarizer.ipynb` to generate text summaries from the original annotations using Ollama.
 You can tinker with the notebook to edit parameters regarding the model used for summarization, the text annotations that will be summarized and other additional data parameters.
 Take a look ([but](#A-note-about-default-configurations-and-model-customization))!

 This will generate separate csv files with the precomputed summaries in `data/mimiciv/summaries`.
 The file name starts with `summary_` as prefix, and the rest of the name depends on the summary options selected in the notebook.
 For example, the summary file for the default configuration is named: `summary_S5000_balanced_ll3_mc22000.csv`.
 Check the notebook for further info about the codes.

+## Precomputed Medical Course

+Similarly to text summaries, you're also adivsed to precompute the projected medical course from the instances.
+These are used in some of the CoT experiments.
+To do so, make sure you are running an instance of Ollama, then run `/tools/parse_course.ipynb`.
+This will generate separate csv files with the precomputed medical course in `data/mimiciv/precomputed_course`.
+Naming scheme follows the same principles as in text summaries.

 ## Embeddings from text annotations